 The ICO have provided guidance for UK companies who transfer data to and from the EU which can be accessed here.
 We strongly advise that members who transfer personal data to and from the EEA and have not taken steps to introduce alternative mechanisms contained in GDPR such as Standard Contractual Clauses (SSCs) or Binding Corporate Rules (BCRs) to read the ICO guidance and make necessary preparations.

-These steps should be taken well ahead of exit day on 31 October 2019 as the UK’s membership of the EU’s common data protection framework will end at the point the UK leaves the EU.
+These steps should be taken well ahead of the exit day (currently due on 31 January 2020) as the UK’s membership of the EU’s common data protection framework will end at the point the UK leaves the EU.

 Further guidance on international transfers under GDPR can be found here.